 As part of their induction and on-going training, in addition to key policies (including Safeguarding and Child Protection) all staff at the Danesgate Community are required to read the following documents:

-Staff also complete Prevent for Practioners online training provided by The Education and Training Foundation and the our SENCo, Sarah Moran, has attended the WRAP (Workshop to Raise Awareness of Prevent) training course.
+Staff also complete Prevent for Practioners online training provided by The Education and Training Foundation and the our SENCo, Sarah McKinley, has attended the WRAP (Workshop to Raise Awareness of Prevent) training course.

 What is the Prevent strategy?